-The largest counterparty exposure within the AAA rating was the European Investment Bank as at 31 December 2021 and 2020.
-Within the AA rating, the largest counterparty exposure was the UK government as at 31 December 2021 and 2020.
+The largest counterparty exposure within the AAA rating was the Federal Republic of Germany as at 31 December 2022 (2021 European Investment Bank).
 With the exception of AAA and AA government debt securities, the largest credit exposure does not exceed 5% of the Company's total financial assets.

-Within the AA rating, the largest reinsurance counterparty at 31 December 2021 and 2020 was Travelers Indemnity Company, an affiliate group company.
+Within the AA rating, the largest reinsurance counterparty at 31 December 2022 and 2021 was Travelers Indemnity Company, an affiliate group company.

-As at 31 December 2021 and 2020, the Company held no material financial assets that were past due or impaired beyond their reported fair values.
-For the current and prior periods, the Company did not experience any defaults on investments.
+As at 31 December 2022 and 2021 the Company held no material financial assets that were past due or impaired beyond their reported fair values.
+For the current and prior periods the Company did not experience any defaults on investments.

-As at 31 December 2021, the Company had pledged as collateral to support the capital requirements of fellow subsidiary operations £20.0m (2020 £83.0m) of government securities.
+As at 31 December 2022 the Company had pledged as collateral to support the capital requirements of fellow subsidiary operations £18.6m (2021 £20.0m) of government securities.

-As at 31 December 2021, the Company had pledged as collateral to support its obligations under the 80% quota share reinsurance with its subsidiary, Travelers Insurance Designated Activity Company, £228.1m of fixed income securities and cash (2020 £166.5m).
+As at 31 December 2022 the Company had pledged as collateral to support its obligations under the 80% quota share reinsurance with its subsidiary, Travelers Insurance Designated Activity Company, £288.1m of fixed income securities and cash (2021 £228.1m).
 See note 28 for further details.